cloudaware/compliance-policies/ce/ca/azure/subscription/resource-lock-administrator-custom-role/description.md

 1. In the Azure portal, open a subscription or resource group where you want to view assigned roles.
 2. Select `Access control (IAM)`.
 3. Select `Roles`.
-4. Search for the custom role named `Resource Lock Administrator`.
+4. Search for the custom role named "role_name" e.g. from remediation `Resource Lock Administrator`.
 5. Ensure that the role is assigned to the appropriate users.

 ## References